 Providers in the Alaska Yukon Network (including Accepted Rural Providers) Providers Not In The Alaska Yukon Network Hospital Inpatient Care Inpatient facility Deductible, then 20% coinsurance Hospital care and hospital- based substance abuse programs: Deductible, then 50% coinsurance Other facility: Same as in network All other hospital services and supplies For inpatient hospital maternity care and newborn care, see the Maternity Care and Newborn Care benefits.
-Deductible, then 20% coinsurance M.D., D.O., D.P.M., Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Hospital Outpatient Care Deductible, then 20% coinsurance M.D., D.O., D.P.M., Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Infusion Therapy - Outpatient Professional Deductible, then 20% coinsurance M.D., D.O., D.P.M. and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Massage Therapy When medically necessary and provided by a licensed massage therapist, is not subject to a benefit limit.
+Deductible, then 20% coinsurance MD, DO and DPM, Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance nonzom care somene.
+Other professional and facility: Same as in network Hospital Outpatient Care Deductible, then 20% coinsurance MD, DO and DPM, Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Infusion Therapy - Outpatient Professional Deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Massage Therapy When medically necessary and provided by a Deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance licensed massage therapist, is not subject to a benefit limit.
 Please note that benefits are subject to review by Evicore.
-Deductible, then 20% coinsurance M.D., D.O., D.P.M. and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Mastectomy and Breast Reconstruction Mastectomy necessary due to disease, illness or accidental injury and for breast reconstruction needed in connection with a mastectomy.
+Other professional and facility: Same as in network Mastectomy and Breast Reconstruction Mastectomy necessary due to disease, illness or accidental injury and for breast reconstruction needed in connection with a mastectomy.
 Covered as any other service depending where the service is performed Maternity Care Benefits for the hospital stay and related inpatient medical care following childbirth are provided up to: Covered as any other service depending where the service is performed 48 hours after a normal vaginal birth; or 96 hours after a normal cesarean birth.
-Medical Foods Deductible, then 20% coinsurance M.D., D.O., D.P.M. and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network
+Medical Foods Deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network

-Providers in the Alaska Yukor Network (including Accepted Rural Providers) Medical Transportation Benefits Elective Procedure Travel No c ost share Cellular Immunotherapy and Gene Therapy travel and lodging benefits are limited to \$7,500 per episode of care.
-Benefits are provided for: • One round trip airfare by a licensed commercial carrier for the member and one companion per episode Reimbursement rates: Ferry transportation limited up to \$50 per person each way Lodging expenses are limited up to \$50 per day per person Mileage expenses are reimbursed at 20 cents per mile per trip Surface transportation and parking limited up to \$35 per day Please note: Reimbursement rates are based on IRS guidelines and are subject to change due to IRS regulations.
-Mental Health Care Professional outpatient therapeutic visits (including virtual care) In-network deductible, then 20% coinsurance M.D., D.O. and D.P.M.: Deductible, then 50% coinsurance Other professional: Same as in network Outpatient facility services In-network deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Inpatient professional In-network deductible, then 20% coinsurance M.D., D.O., D.P.M. and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Inpatient facility In-network deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Newborn Care Benefits for routine hospital nursery charges and related inpatient well-baby care for an eligible newborn are provided up to: any other service he service is performed 48 hours after a normal vaginal birth; or 96 hours after a normal cesarean birth.
+Providers in the Alaska Yuko Network (including Accepted Rural Providers) Medical Transportation Benefits Elective Procedure Travel No c ost share Cellular Immunotherapy and Gene Therapy travel and lodging benefits are limited to \$7,500 per episode of care.
+Benefits are provided for: One round trip airfare by a licensed commercial carrier for the member and one companion per episode Reimbursement rates: Ferry transportation limited up to \$50 per person each way Lodging expenses are limited up to \$50 per day per person Mileage expenses are reimbursed at 20 cents per mile per trip Surface transportation and parking limited up to \$35 per day Note: Reimbursement rates are based on IRS guidelines and are subject to change due to IRS regulations.
+Mental Health Care Professional outpatient therapeutic visits (including virtual care) In-network deductible, then 20% coinsurance MD, DO and DPM: Deductible, then 50% coinsurance Other professional: Same as in network Outpatient facility services In-network deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Inpatient professional In-network deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Inpatient facility In-network deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Newborn Care Benefits for routine hospital nursery charges and related inpatient well-baby care for an eligible newborn are provided up to: any other service he service is performed 48 hours after a normal vaginal birth; or 96 hours after a normal cesarean birth.
 Any deductible or coinsurance required for the newborn is separate from that of the mother.